smncd/kirby-image-formats/README.md

 ## To do:

-### Support AVIF without `exec()`
+### Fully support Avif

-I'm aiming to be able to introduce support for generating AVIF images without relying on `exec()` as soon as this is more fesable on php.
-Right now it's a bit hit or miss.
+Using Imagick to generate Avif images from Png's seems to be a bit of a hit or miss, since background opacity aren't carried over, so until I find a solution to that, Avif's will only be create for Jpg's.

 ### Config options